Cycle 3 (2014 Deadline)

 Summary of Recent Activities

 With work on her original PEER project largely complete, Dr. Soemitro and her colleagues are further discussing and disseminating their research results and proposed regulatory codes to the Indonesian Government, thanks to a PEER Evidence to Action Supplement awarded in May 2017.
 This supplemental activity involves the provision of technical advice and organization of a workshop and site visits along the Sumbawa River, which was the site of devastating flooding in 2016.
-In the first major event supported with the supplemental funds, a short course and meetings with lecturers from the Universitas Teknologi Sumbawa was held September 18-27, 2017.
+A short course and meetings with lecturers from the Universitas Teknologi Sumbawa was held September 18-27, 2017.
 Workshop participants agreed to conduct the following activities in the coming months: (1) gathering data on river and embankment characteristics on the Sumbawa River; (2) refining the preliminary discussion of methods and alternatives for minimizing sedimentation and flood combining effects on the nearby infrastructure along the Sumbawa River; and (3) creating research collaboration between institutions (Institut Teknologi Sepuluh Nopember and Universitas Teknologi Sumbawa) to maintain a sustainable research program.

 Back to PEER Science Cycle 3 Grants